Clivernio/Helium/Architecture.md

 ### Newsletter Delivery Process

-Basically `Helium` should run as three processes.
+Basically `Helium` should run as three processes:

 1. The http web process: Serves http requests.
+Runs with `nginx` & `php-fpm`.
 2. The worker process: Watch the newsletters and create async tasks to send emails.
+Runs as a `systemd` process.
 3. The symfony messenger process: Send emails to the end user in Async manner.
+Runs as a `systemd` process.